Zai/statusline/README.md

 ## Plugin Configuration

-The statusline uses a **modular plugin system** where each plugin is autonomous and self-configures:
+The statusline uses a **dynamic plugin system** where plugins are loaded on-demand:

 1. **Default configuration**: Each plugin loads its own `config.json` with default values
 2. **User configuration**: Optional `config.json` file at project root to enable/customize plugins
+3. **Dynamic loading**: Only plugins listed in `config.json` are loaded into memory
-3. **Automatic merging**: Plugins merge their defaults with user overrides
+4. **Automatic merging**: Plugins merge their defaults with user overrides

 **You don't need to create `config.json` to use the statusline** - it works out-of-the-box!